Jean Béliveau: Personal life and death

-Béliveau met his future wife, Elise Couture, in 1950 in Quebec City.
-The couple married on June 27, 1953, at St. Patrick's Church there, and had one child together, daughter Hélène.
-In 1957, Beliveau appeared in full uniform on the American game show To Tell the Truth.
+Béliveau met his future wife, Élise Couture, in 1950 in Quebec City.
+The couple married on June 27, 1953, at Saint-Patrick Church there, and had one child together, daughter Hélène.
+In 1957, Béliveau appeared in full uniform on the American game show To Tell the Truth.

 Upon retiring as a player in 1971 Béliveau set up the charitable Jean Béliveau Foundation, transferred two decades later to the Society for Disabled Children in 1993.

 In the early 1990s, he twice declined Canadian Prime Minister Brian Mulroney’s offer of a Senate appointment, as he believed legislators should only be elected.
 In 1994 Prime Minister Jean Chrétien offered him the post of Governor General of Canada.
-Béliveau declined in order to be with his daughter and two grandchildren, Mylene and Magalie, whose father, a Quebec policeman, had committed suicide when the girls were five and three.
+Béliveau declined in order to be with his daughter and two grandchildren, Mylène and Magalie, whose father, a Quebec policeman, had committed suicide when the girls were five and three.

 Beginning in the 1990s, Béliveau suffered from multiple health issues.
 He was first hospitalized for cardiac problems in 1996.
 In 2000, he was treated for a neck tumour.
 NHL.com reported on January 21, 2010, that Béliveau was admitted to Montréal General Hospital the previous evening with an apparent stroke that was not thought to be life-threatening.
 Béliveau was hospitalized with a stroke again on February 28, 2012.
+He also had cancer later in life, discussing it in an interview with François Gagnon.

-Béliveau died on December 2, 2014, at the age of 83, in a suburb of Montreal.
+Béliveau died on December 2, 2014, at the age of 83, in Longueuil, a suburb of Montreal.
 His public funeral was held at Mary Queen of the World Cathedral in Montreal.

 Legacy

 Béliveau was given many awards, including several honorary doctorates from Canadian universities, plus the Loyola Medal from Concordia University in 1995.
 He was made a Knight of the National Order of Quebec in 1988, promoted to Officer in 2006 and Grand Officer in 2010.

 On May 6, 1998, Béliveau was made by Governor General Roméo LeBlanc a Companion of the Order of Canada, then the country's highest civilian award.
 In 2001, his name was added to Canada's Walk of Fame, the same year he was honoured with his portrait on a Canadian postage stamp.
 In August 2008, the Canadian Pacific Railway named a station in his honour.
 On June 29, 2009, he was named an honorary captain of the men's national team for the 2010 Winter Olympics.

-On Friday December 4, 2014 the Montreal Canadiens started sewing on a patch that had the number "4" in a black circle on the left side of the jersey.